-Communicate the structural condition and status of US&R operations within the structure.
+Communicate the condition and status of US&R operations within the structure.

 Identification markings on structures may be made with International Orange spray paint (or crayon), placed on the building surface.
-In the case of hurricanes where many structures are involved, a system using a "Stick-on" Label should be used
+In cases where many structures are involved or spray painting needs to be avoided, a system using a "Stick-on" Label should be used.